rm-dr/lamb/README.md

  - Fix colors
  - Clean up files
  - Print macro content if only a macro is typed
+ - Don't expand numbers until you have to

 ## Todo:
  - live syntax check